 Get Some Knowledge on Diversity at Baker College of Flint, Including how Similar This School is to Others in the U.S..

-Nothing too impressive or too negative when it comes to diversity, Baker College of Flint is about average ranked at #1,778.
+Unfortunately when it comes to overall diversity Baker College of Flint is ranked #1,918 and is below average.

 Ethnic Diversity is Normal